Geocaching is a Fun Outdoor Family Activity

 There are rules to where Geocaches can be hidden, so you should not expect any to be hidden on private property and you should not be searching on someone’s property.
 Geocaches are not hidden indoors either as GPS technology does not work inside buildings.

-In addition to being fun, geocaching is also educational; by navigating unfamiliar trails and terrain, kids can learn more about the area around them and develop valuable navigational skills.
+In addition to being fun, geocaching can also be educational and take you to places you would not normally visit.
 With so many parks and trails in Vancouver, there are plenty of opportunities for geocachers of all ages to get out and explore!

 How To Get Started With Geocaching